-Another change, that may introduce bias, related to the tightening of eligibility in terms of population.
-Older adults (>65) without evidence of a life-long disability were excluded (e.g. agerelated frailty vs. life-long disability).
+without evidence of a life-long disability were excluded (e.g., agerelated frailty vs. life-long disability).
 This was implemented to ensure that the population of interest, those with a disability, was appropriately represented in the evidence presented.
-However, there is a possibility, that by removing older people, there may have been older people, with a lifelong disability who were inadvertently excluded, due to insufficient data to assess their disability status.
+However, there is a possibility, that by removing older people, there may have been older people, with a life-long disability who were inadvertently excluded, due to insufficient data to assess their disability status.
 However, every effort was made to include older adults who did report a life-long disability or another eligible disability, such as dementia.

-As with both previous reviews (Carter Anand et al., 2012b; Webber et al., 2014), the evidence presented in this review is limited methodologically with the subsequent impact on quality and risk of bias clearly reported.
+As with both previous reviews (Carter Anand et al., 2012; Webber et al., 2014), the evidence presented in this review is limited methodologically with the subsequent impact on quality and risk of bias clearly reported.
 However, having reviewed the extensive body of literature, we would argue that such limitations are inherent in complex social interventions (as discussed previously), and, as such, these limitations provide useful implementation insights, and a depth of understanding that directly impact on future policy development and future research in this area.
-Furthermore, it should be reiterated that the evidence in the current study was subjected to a more thorough screening process than in the two previous reviews, with more robust inclusion criteria utilised around methodological design and rigour.
+Furthermore, it should be reiterated that the evidence in the current study was subjected to a more thorough screening process than in the two previous reviews, with more robust inclusion criteria utilized around methodological design and rigour.

-5.4 Agreements and disagreements with other studies or reviews
+7.4 | Agreements and disagreements with other studies or reviews

-As outlined in the protocol, the authors were aware of only two previous systematic reviews prior to commencing this study (Carter Anand et al., 2012b; Webber et al., 2014).
+As outlined in the protocol, the authors were aware of only two previous systematic reviews prior to commencing this study (Carter Anand et al., 2012; Webber et al., 2014).
 In one sense, the eligibility criteria within the current study were broader and more inclusive; for example, Webber et al. limited their review to mental health users only.
 The need for a results refinement process (Appendix 2) further highlights the broad scope of the current review.
 In another sense, however, this review was more restrictive in terms of the quality of evidence.
 To this end, quantitative studies were excluded if they were not designed to robustly evaluate effectiveness or did not have a control group, while previous reviews included studies without control groups (for example).
 Therefore, the studies included in this review are very different, in some respects from those captured in the above reviews.

 At the same time, however, the findings from this review were consistent in many respects with the two reviews previously identified.
-For example, Carter Anand et al. (2012b) concluded that: participants were positive about the experience of individualised funding; collaborative relationships between government, providers, users and carers are integral to the success of individualised funding; resource allocation models are essential and require government involvement and leadership, and that objective needs-based assessments should be used to determine individual budgets.
+For example, Carter Anand et al. (2012) concluded that: participants were positive about the experience of individualized funding; collaborative relationships between government, providers, users and carers are integral to the success of individualized funding; resource allocation models are essential and require government involvement and leadership, and that objective needs-based assessments should be used to determine individual budgets.
 Periods of transition also need to be carefully planned with supports established to empower a change in practice among existing services providers.
 Advisor, management and support-broker services should be widely available for those who require them.
-A person-centred approach should be at the centre of the design and delivery of individualised funding and people with a disability should be empowered and supported in the decision-making processes with appropriate safeguards in place to manage risk and promote safety (Carter Anand et al., 2012b).
+A person-centred approach should be at the centre of the design and delivery of individualized funding and people with a disability should be empowered and supported in the decision-making processes with appropriate safeguards in place to manage risk and promote safety (Carter Anand et al., 2012).